 The decomposition \eqref{charge-decomposition} is not unique \cite{Barnich:2010eb, Barnich:2011mi, Adami:2020amw, Adami:2024gdx}:

 where $A(\Phi;\xi)$ is an arbitrary {scalar} on SPS and spacetime, linear in $\xi$.
-In order to preserve the codimension-2 nature of both terms, $A(\Phi;\xi)$ is also required to be expressible as a codimension-2 integral over spacetime. {One can readily show that the central extension transforms as follows under the $A$ transformation \eqref{A-freedom-BT}}
+To preserve the codimension-2 nature of both terms, $A(\Phi;\xi)$ is also required to be expressible as a codimension-2 integral over spacetime. {One can readily show that the {two-cocycle} transforms as follows under the $A$ transformation \eqref{A-freedom-BT}}

 {By covariance of $A$, one can readily observe that the induced shift in $K_{\xi_1,\xi_2}$ automatically satisfies the cocycle condition \eqref{2-cocycle-K}.}

 \paragraph{Noetherian decomposition.} A particularly natural choice of the decomposition \eqref{charge-decomposition} is the Noetherian one: